Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Управлять Agile-группами в Asana

-Step 3.
-Compute the actual effort
+Step 3: Calculate actual effort spent

 After calculating the estimates, use a similar chart to track the actual effort it takes to complete each task.
 This may be the same as your estimate, but it’s likely to be slightly different depending on the complexity of the sprint and if you run into issues that delay your project timeline